Bradley Braves: Men's basketball

 The Braves basketball squad was incidentally co-featured in a 1955 Sports Illustrated article focusing on their cheerleaders.
-The two-page spread, heavy with photographs taken at a tournament in New Orleans, Louisiana, keyed in on the enthusiasm and school spirit of the coeds.
+The two-page spread, heavy with photographs taken at a tournament in New Orleans, Louisiana, keyed in on the enthusiasm and school spirit of the cheerleaders.
 Perhaps as irony, Bradley's basketball team, in action vs. Holy Cross, was shot as background for their avid supporters.
 Holy Cross defeated the Braves in this game, 89–81.

 The Braves basketball team's current head coach is Brian Wardle.
 He became the program's 14th head coach in history in 2015 and led the Braves men's basketball team to the NCAA Tournament in 2019.
 This came as a surprise because the Braves finished 5th out of 10 teams in the Missouri Valley Conference in 2019.
 They finished with a 9-9 conference record but went on to win the conference tournament, giving the Braves the automatic bid to the NCAA Tournament.